Police officers interact with a person near a patrol car, illuminated by blue and red lights in a nighttime urban setting

 Commonwealth v.
 R.V., Centre County, Pennsylvania — November 2018

-Client was pulled over on Interstate 80 for changing lanes without utilizing a turn signal.
+The client was pulled over on Interstate 80 for changing lanes without utilizing a turn signal.
 The State Trooper who pulled Client over detained him for over 40 minutes and asked him numerous questions unrelated to the traffic violation.
-The State Trooper asked Client for permission to search his vehicle, and Client agreed to a search.
-However, rather than conducting a hand search of the vehicle right then and there, the State Trooper requested a drug-sniffing dog be dispatched to the scene, which took nearly an hour to arrive.
-When the dog arrived, the State Troopers removed three packages wrapped in Christmas wrapping paper that were located in the back seat of Client’s vehicle so the dog could conduct a sniff search on said packages.
-The dog alerted on two of the package, which were then opened by the State Troopers, and were discovered to contain approximately 20 pounds of marijuana.
+The State Trooper asked the client for permission to search his vehicle, and the Client agreed to the search.
+However, rather than conducting a hand search of the car immediately, the State Trooper requested that a drug-sniffing dog be dispatched to the scene, which took nearly an hour to arrive.
+When the dog arrived, the State Troopers removed three packages wrapped in Christmas wrapping paper that were located in the back seat of the client’s vehicle so that the dog could conduct a sniff test on the packages.
+The dog alerted on two of the packages, which were then opened by the State Troopers and were discovered to contain approximately 20 pounds of marijuana.

-Client was arrested and charged with felony drug trafficking charges.
-Attorney Marc A. Decker filed several motions to suppress the marijuana and argued, among other things, that Client’s consent to the search did not extend to the use of a drug-sniffing dog.
+The client was arrested and charged with felony drug trafficking.
+Attorney Marc A. Decker filed several motions to suppress the marijuana and argued, among other things, that the client’s consent to the search did not extend to the use of a drug-sniffing dog.
 The Trial Court denied Client’s motion to suppress the marijuana, and Attorney Marc A. Decker appealed this decision to the Pennsylvania Superior Court.
 In a published opinion, the Superior Court upheld the Trial Court’s decision and refused to suppress the marijuana at issue.
-Attorney Marc A. Decker then petitioned to the Pennsylvania State Supreme Court, the highest court in Pennsylvania, and requested that they hear this appeal due to the significance of the legal issue presented.
-The Supreme Court granted Client’s appeal and attorney Marc A. Decker argued that the canine sniff at issue was outside of the scope of Client’s consent, and therefore violated the Pennsylvania and United States constitutions.
+Attorney Marc A. Decker then petitioned the Pennsylvania Supreme Court, the state’s highest court, and requested that it hear this appeal due to the significance of the legal issue presented.
+The Supreme Court granted Client’s appeal, and attorney Marc A. Decker argued that the canine sniff at issue was outside of the scope of Client’s consent, and therefore violated the Pennsylvania and United States constitutions.

 This case changed the law throughout Pennsylvania dealing with the scope of consent searches and the use of drug-sniffing dogs.
 See Commonwealth v.
 Valdivia, 195 A.3d 855, 857 (Pa.
 2018).

-Client was charged with Possession With Intent to Deliver Heroin, Crack Cocaine, and Marijuana, all felonies, after his bedroom was searched by Lock Haven City Police.
-Client was potentially facing state prison time and a two-year mandatory minimum jail sentence if convicted.
+The client was charged with Possession With Intent to deliver heroin, crack cocaine, and marijuana, all felonies, after Lock Haven City Police searched his bedroom.
+The client was potentially facing state prison time and a two-year mandatory minimum jail sentence if convicted.

-Client was a student at Lock Haven University at the time and receiving financial aid from the federal government.
-If Client was convicted of ANY drug trafficking or drug possession-related crimes he would have been prohibited from receiving any federal financial aid for at least one year.
+The client was a student at Lock Haven University at the time and was receiving financial aid from the federal government.
+If the client were convicted of ANY drug trafficking or drug possession-related crimes, he would have been prohibited from receiving any federal financial aid for at least one year.

-After meeting with the Client on several occasion, interviewing eyewitnesses, conducting a scene review, and reviewing police reports, criminal defense attorney Marc A. Decker filed a Motion to Suppress Evidence due to Client’s constitutional rights being violated.
+After meeting with the client on several occasions, interviewing eyewitnesses, conducting a scene review, and reviewing police reports, criminal defense attorney Marc A. Decker filed a Motion to Suppress Evidence due to the client’s constitutional rights being violated.

-Specifically, the police entered Client’s residence without a search warrant or Clients permission.
-Upon entering the Client’s bedroom, the officer noticed some suspected marijuana on the floor.
-The Officer then detained the Client and demanded that Client consent to a search of his entire room.
-A search was then conducted and a substantial amount of heroin and cocaine were discovered.
+Specifically, the police entered the residence without a search warrant or the client’s permission.
+Upon entering the client’s bedroom, the officer noticed some suspected marijuana on the floor.
+The Officer then detained the client and demanded that the client consent to a search of his entire room.
+A search was then conducted, and a substantial amount of heroin and cocaine was discovered.

 Sound Legal Advice: Never consent to a search of your person, property, residence, or vehicle.
 Demand that the police first obtain a warrant!